mgechev/blog.mgechev.com/content/post/2012-11-24-javascript-sorting-performance-quicksort-v8.md

   </p>
 </div>

 In the chart above the leaders are almost clear.
 The default sort is with speed like the mergesort, the heapsort is the fastest.
-But let&#8217;s increase the array&#8230;Let&#8217;s try with 250k elements:
+But let’s increase the array...Let’s try with 250k elements:

 <div id="attachment_242" style="width: 683px" class="wp-caption alignnone">
   <a href="/images/legacy/uploads2012/11/250k-heap-merge-default.png"><img class="size-full wp-image-242" title="Heapsort vs mergesort vs the default sort 250k elements" src="/images/legacy/uploads2012/11/250k-heap-merge-default.png" alt="" width="673" height="385" /></a><p class="wp-caption-text">